RMcwey/Retail-E-Commerce/README.md

 - **What did you learn?** I became more comfortable with routes and sequelize

 ## Installation
+1. First clone the repository
+2. Then open the `.env` file and input your sql passowrd.
+3. Then open terminal and enter `npm i`
+4. Then enter `mysql -u root -p` and your MySQL password.
+5. Then run `source db/schema.sql`
+6. Then enter `quit`
+7. In terminal, enter `npm run seed`
+8. Now enter `npm start`
+9. Open Insomnia to test the routes

 ## Technologies Used
 * Node.js